ssheggrud/Mod_20_Project/README.md

  -  We have finished the presentation slide show: https://docs.google.com/presentation/d/1Y1IFccSH7uFPhK94G6A1tpfghD0K2uWRChJvdhHHcMU/edit?usp=sharing
  - We have started working on the data vizualization piece of the project.
+ - Successful transformed the 2017 Election year Individual, Committee, and Expenditures raw CSV's into a transformed and test ready file from Google Colab using Pyspark and Pandas while exporting the cleaned dataframes into SQL and new local CSVs.
+To see the final 2017 transformation process please refer to the **DataCleaningTransformation** folder.

 ## Data
 Datasets date back from 2001 to present year 2021.